Renison University College: Renison International Office

-The Renison International Office (RIO) offers opportunities for students wanting to study abroad, immigration advising, and an array of customizable programs.
+The Renison International Office (RIO) offers opportunities for students wanting to study abroad as well as an array of customizable programs.
 In addition, RIO is also a certified International English Language Testing System (IELTS) testing centre.

 English Language Institute

 Renison University College's English Language Institute (ELI) has offered high-quality English as a second language (ESL) programs and courses since 1970, and is the official English as a Second Language (ESL) provider for the University of Waterloo.
 Renison ELI welcomes over 1000 students per year from countries across the globe, and is a founding member of Canada's largest body for language program accreditation, Languages Canada.
 Renison ELI offers a variety of non-credit ESL programs, including English for Academic Success (EFAS), a rigorous academic ESL program designed to meet the English language requirement for the University of Waterloo; English for Success (EFS), a summer English immersion experience centred on English conversation and Canadian cultural experiences; and General English at Renison (GEAR), a four-week general English program designed to improve students’ reading, writing, and speaking skills.
 As well, Renison ELI offers the Bridge to Academic Success in English (BASE) Program, a conditional undergraduate pathway program offered in conjunction with participating faculties at the University of Waterloo.
+In Fall 2024, Renison ELI also launched its Go Abroad: Learning for Sustainability (GOALS) Program.

-Student Experience and Housing
+Student experience and housing

 Residence

 Renison can house up to 214 students per term.
-The College's residence consists of 10 floors, each with its own residence don and an average of 21 residents.
+The college's residence consists of 10 floors, each with its own residence don and an average of 21 residents.
 There are both double-occupancy and single-occupancy rooms available.
 There are a variety of student lounges available that make for quiet study space and activity space.

 Meals are provided in house with a cafeteria providing three meals a day during the week and brunch and dinner on weekends.
-Bagged lunches are available on request for students that are unable to return to the College for lunch.
+Bagged lunches are available on request for students that are unable to return to the college for lunch.
 All meal costs are included in residence fees and, as such, do not have a decreasing balance of meal plan money to monitor.

-Residence Don Team
+Residence don team

-Dons are upper year students who live in the residence and support Renison's Student Experience and Housing team in their work of providing support to students, facilitating recreation programming, facility supervision, and rule enforcement.
+Dons are upper-year students who live in the residence and support Renison's Student Experience and Housing team in their work of providing support to students, facilitating recreation programming, facility supervision, and rule enforcement.
 Dons are the primary point of contact for all residents whether it is asking for assistance, resolving conflict, responding to emergencies, or planning floor events.
-Renison's residence has the distinction of having the lowest Don-to-student ratio on campus (1 to 21).
+Renison's residence has the distinction of having the lowest don-to-student ratio on campus (1 to 21).

-Student Government
+Student leadership committees

+In Fall 2024, Renison repositioned its student government councils into student leadership committees, reframing these student volunteer opportunities as a chance for all students to build and develop their leadership skills without fear of needing to possess any prior student governance experience.